noam87/noamswebsite/content/q/john_stuart_mill.md

     1. The author in question is Arthur Helps.
 </small>

-## Q: Isn't it naive to think that you can change a bigot's mind by debating them?
+## Q: Isn't it naive to think that you can change the mind of someone who is set in their way by debating them?

 > I acknowledge that the tendency of all opinions to become sectarian is not
 > cured by the freest discussion, but is often heightened and exacerbated